Pro Metabolic Muffins (30g Protein, Gluten Free)

 If blending, add blueberries by hand later.

-Pro Tip: Let the batter rest for five to ten minutes to allow the starches to hydrate.
+Pro Tip: Let the batter rest for five to ten minutes to allow the starches to hydrate, which improves texture.

 Mixture of wet ingredients and dry ingredients in a white bowl on a wooden table

-Pro Tip II: If you’re feeling lazy, you could just mix all the ingredients together in no in a blender or stand mixer.
+Pro Tip II: If you’re feeling lazy, you could just mix all the ingredients together in a blender or stand mixer.

 (Hint: If you take the blender option, be sure to add the blueberries afterwards).